THE SILVER SINGULARITY

 In the realm of UBERMORGEN, there is no linearity, no simultaneous occurrences, no rankings, and no priorities.
 Timelines aren't separate time axes like in Back to the Future.
 There are no decisions to be made.
 Everything has happened, and nothing has happened.

 Alternative realities and alternate timelines blur into a seamless web where every potential outcome and its negation coexist in a state of perpetual flux.
 The past, present, and future collapse into a singular point, rendering traditional concepts of time and causality obsolete.
 Each alternate reality is an alternate timeline, branching from the singularity of Carlo's shooting, yet forever tethered to it.
+The website itself becomes a living entity, producing and evolving over time, mirroring the fluid and ever-changing nature of these alternate realities.

 On Forking as a Form of Care